georgegognadze/awesome-resources/README.md

 + <a href="#references">References </a>

 ## Legend
-There is tag for every link it is either Free, Paid or Mixed. <br>
+There is tag for every link.
+It is either Free, Paid or Mixed. <br>
  :free: - Free <br>
  :moneybag: - Paid   <br>
  :arrows_counterclockwise: - Mixed